centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-servers-cisco-ucs-snmp.md

 * Fill the **Name**, **Alias** & **IP Address/DNS** fields according to your **Cisco UCS** server settings.
 * Apply the **HW-Server-Cisco-Ucs-SNMP-custom** template to the host.

-If you are using SNMP Version 3, use the **SNMPEXTRAOPTIONS** macro to configure
 > When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific authentication parameters.
 > More information in the [Troubleshooting SNMP](../getting-started/how-to-guides/troubleshooting-plugins.md#snmpv3-options-mapping) section.